JonathanFerreirar/browser-radio/README.md

     - `commithash: 75c0cbe77730dddecb44a14071ea902b9351bcc6`

   - **Adjust mobile site version**
     - create `RadiosListSheet` component to be able, add a radio on mobile, adjust page to render mobile with correctly, add two new icons `arrowLeft`and `arrowRight`, to use on sheet trigger.

     - `commithash: 30b5042dd16dba086eb108b9cd29cecf5459c416`

 ### July 21

   - **Add data persiste on localstorage**
     - Adjust folders organization.
     - Create `skeletongWrapper` component.
     - Implement logic to persiste data on localStorage.
     - Add two new function on utils, to handle with localstorage.
     - Add a skeleton for favorite radios while checking their state in local storage.
     - `commithash: [commit_hash]`

+  - **Add tests on component**
+    - create `test for station` component.
+    - create `test for stationCardPlay` component.
+    - Migrate the `page.tsx` file to serve component and create a file called `favorites` to contain all the necessary logic to render favorites.
+    - `commithash: [commit_hash]`